 - Weekly distribution of non-food items such as blankets, socks, hygiene kits and blankets via mobile teams dispatched to multiple border crossings

-Refugee and Migrant Children Need Your Support
+Refugee Children Need Your Support

 Thousands of unaccompanied refugee and migrant children are in desperate need of humanitarian aid.